14 October 2021

 Step inside the world of bees in The Hive.

 Pollinators are fundamental to the lifecycle of our plants.
-Bees are particularly interesting as they do interesting things to keep our plants and flowers blooming.
+Bees are particularly interesting as they do some special things to keep our plants and flowers blooming.

 Did you know that bees can dance?

-To let other bees know about a lucrative patch of pollen to other bees, they perform ‘round dances’ and ‘waggle dances’.
+To let other bees know about a lucrative patch of pollen, they perform ‘round dances’ and ‘waggle dances’.

 The dances help the colony be more efficient, encouraging them to channel their energies towards the more nutritious areas of ground.